geeksterin/WebCurriculum/Git/Day02/Readme.md

 Learn about the features of your GitHub account and the accessible repositories.
 Account and repository settings are available in Git.
 Explore the features that are offered.
 ![](image/Git-repository.png)

+# Git Basics Exercises
+- Initialize an empty git repository.
+- Add first.txt to the staging area.
+- Commit with the message "adding first.txt".
+- Check out your commit with git log.
+- Create another file called second.txt.
+- Add second.txt to the staging area.
+- Commit with the message "adding second.txt"
+- Remove the first.txt file
+- Add this change to the staging area
+- Commit with the message "removing first.txt"
+- Check out your commits using git log

 Give yourself a pat on the back if you've completed this far🎉.